blessed-sibanda/social-site/README.md

 - Users can follow each other

-- Users can shares images from other websites
+- Users can bookmark and share images that they find on other websites

 - Users can see and respond to content uploaded by other users